What Is Prosper?

 Keep in mind that you won’t have to pay any up-front fees and that any fees you’re charged will be added to your loan.
 So, if you need $5,000 to pay a debt, make sure you apply for more than $5,000 to cover your fees, Prosper says.

 What Rates You Can Expect

-While we know that your credit scores will affect your rates and eligibility, it’s really hard to say by how much.
+Your credit scores will affect your rates and eligibility, but it's unclear by how much.
 A lot of this depends on the grade Prosper gives you, which we’ll explain in our section about fees.

 We took a look at Prosper’s most recent “borrower notes” to find out how credit scores affect your rates.
 Borrower notes are basically a list of people who request loans and the loan amount they’ll probably be approved for.

 It’s from this information we discovered that Prosper uses your TransUnion FICO scores when they assess your creditworthiness.

 The borrower-note information is designed for investors (we’ll get to that in a second) who want to bid on various loans.
 However, in presenting risk levels and projected profits from loans, Prosper gives us an idea of how they adjust rates for borrowers.

 Here’s a chart of six of the borrower profiles and the APR’s they were given:

 These numbers are just a summary of the research we did, which included comparisons of: